-However, long term-care facilities need live receptionists now more than ever.
+Long-term care facilities, however, really benefit from a friendly face at the front desk.
 Long-term care is a people-focused industry, and the people who come through your doors throughout the day may not feel comfortable with more modern visitor check-in systems.
 Perhaps more importantly, though, they may be more likely to be feeling stressed out, confused, or vulnerable and will need the warmth and intuition that only another human can provide.

 Approachability and Friendliness

 Receptionists play a special role in any business as the face of an organization, and long-term care facilities are no exception.

 First impressions are important, and can make the difference in attracting new residents and keeping existing residents happy by making a good impression on family members and other visitors.